Allied Joint Force Command Naples: Establishment as JFC Naples

-The reorganisation of AFSOUTH as JFC Naples in 2004 was a part of NATO’s transformation, initiated by the Prague summit of 2002, aimed at adapting the allied military structure to the operational challenges of coalition warfare, to face the emerging threats in the new millennium.
-The new NATO Command Structure is leaner and focused on conducting a much wider range of missions.

 NHQ Sarajevo remains operational, as also NATO Headquarters Tirana, an outgrowth of the former Kosovo Force (KFOR) Communications Zone West, originally established in 1999.
-Communication Zone West was retitled NHQ Tirana on 17 June 2002, and it now performs a Defence Reform and Security Sector Reform advisory role, aiming to support the Albanian Armed Forces, now a member of NATO.
+Communication Zone West was retitled NHQ Tirana on 17 June 2002.

 In 2013 a further command structure reorganisation began to take effect.
 Allied Maritime Command Naples, Allied Air Command İzmir and Allied Force Command Madrid were all deactivated.

-From 2013 Allied Command Operations started directing the Allied Joint Force Command Brunssum and Allied Joint Force Command Naples, and three component commands, Allied Air Command at Ramstein, Germany, Allied Land Command at Izmir, Turkey, and Allied Maritime Command at Northwood, UK.
+From 2013 Allied Command Operations started directing the Allied Joint Force Command Brunssum and Allied Joint Force Command Naples, and three component commands, Allied Air Command at Ramstein, Germany, Allied Land Command at İzmir, Turkey, and Allied Maritime Command at Northwood, UK.

 NATO and Romanian Ministry of Defense representatives activated the Headquarters Multinational Division Southeast (HQ MND-SE) headquarters in Bucharest, Romania, on December 1, 2015.

-The new HQ was activated as part of the Readiness Action Plan agreed at the 2014 Wales Summit.
-JFC Naples will serve as the operational control of MND-SE.
-The division HQ will be prepared to execute command and control over the NATO Force Integration Units in Romania and Bulgaria for a range of missions, which includes Article V operations based on NATO planning, when authorized by the North Atlantic Council and directed by the Supreme Allied Commander Europe.
+In February 2026, it was leaked, and subsequently announced by NATO that it would transfer the control of JFC Naples from the current American commander to an Italian commander.